 At Patuxent Orthodontics, we think of tooth sensitivity as a manageable dental condition if we understand what we’re up against and why it’s happening.
 With this in mind, our goal for today is to join you on a tooth-sensitivity-training excursion, assisting you in learning the most common reasons for this dental problem.
-After this blog, you will be an expert on the causes of tooth sensitivity and how to prevent yourself from succumbing to a minor dental issue!
+After reading this article, you will be an expert on the causes of tooth sensitivity and how to prevent yourself from succumbing to a minor dental issue!

 If you have severe tooth discomfort, it’s probably due to a cracked or chipped tooth.
 The pain from sensitivity may be exacerbated by any significant damage to the tooth, such as chipping or cracking.
 In this instance, contact your general dentist as soon as possible to see whether a dental crown or extraction is the best option for you.